aerospike-examples/cluster-comparator/README.md

                                  connections
 ```
 The most significant options are:
-* -h1, h2: Specify the clusters to connect to
+* -h1, h2: Specify the cluster connection details.
-* -n: The namespace(s) to compare, a comma separated list
+* -n: The namespace(s) to compare, a comma separated list.
+At least one value must be provided.
 * -s: The sets to compare, if desired.
-This is an optional comma separated list
+This is an optional comma separated list.
 * -C: The compare mode to use.
-This can be quick (comparing record counts on a per-partition basis and only compare those that are different) all the way through to a complete records level comparison)
+This can be quick (comparing record counts on a per-partition basis and only compare those that are different) all the way through to a complete records level comparison
 * -a: The action to take.
 Should the records be scanned, or scanned and then touched if they're missing for example
 * -t: The number of threads.